HxhWSpp/GlyphRender/ReadMe.md

 # GlyphRender

-A basic C++ library for exporting image data from text
+A basic C++ library for getting image data from text

 ```bash
 ./build.sh